 A 2020 study confirmed that a very low carbohydrate diet was beneficial for losing weight in older populations (

-Research also suggests that a low carb diet can reduce appetite, which may lead to eating fewer calories without thinking about it or feeling hungry (
+Research also suggests that a low carb diet may reduce appetite, which can lead to naturally eating fewer calories without thinking about it or feeling hungry (

 Note that the long-term effects of a low carb diet are still being researched.
 It can also be difficult to adhere to a low carb diet, which may lead to yo-yo dieting and less success in maintaining a healthy weight.